AxiomeCG/threejs-docs-reloaded/en-md/cameras/ArrayCamera.md

 [page:Object3D] → [page:Camera] → [page:PerspectiveCamera] →

-# [name]
+# ArrayCamera

-[name] can be used in order to efficiently render a scene with a predefined set of cameras.
+ArrayCamera can be used in order to efficiently render a scene with a predefined set of cameras.
 This is an important performance aspect for rendering VR scenes.
-An instance of [name] always has an array of sub cameras.
+An instance of ArrayCamera always has an array of sub cameras.
 It's mandatory to define for each sub camera the `viewport` property which determines the part of the viewport that is rendered with this camera.

 ## Examples